godot-rust/book/src/toolchain/compatibility.md

 - **API version** is the version of GDExtension against which your extension is **compiled**.
 - **Runtime version** is the version of Godot in which the library built with godot-rust is **run**.

-The two versions can be different, with the following rules:
+The two versions can be different, with some constraints elaborated below.

 ### Current guarantees